 MultiHance is indicated for use in magnetic resonance angiography (MRA) to evaluate adults with known or suspected renal or aorto-ilio-femoral occlusive vascular disease.

 2 DOSAGE AND ADMINISTRATION

 Dosing and Imaging Instructions2.1.1 MRI of the CNS

-The recommended dose of MultiHance for MRI of the CNS is 0.1 mmol/kg (0.2 mL/kg) administered as a rapid bolus intravenous injection.
+In adults and in pediatric patients over 2 years of age, the recommended dose of MultiHance for MRI of the CNS is 0.2 mL/kg (0.1 mmol/kg) administered as a rapid bolus intravenous injection.
+In pediatric patients below 2 years of age, the recommended dosage range is 0.1 to 0.2 mL/kg administered as a rapid bolus intravenous injection.
 To ensure complete injection of the contrast medium, follow the injection with a saline flush of at least 5 mL.
 Imaging of the CNS can be performed starting immediately after the bolus injection of MultiHance.2.1.2 MRA of Renal and Aorto-ilio-femoral Vessels

 Inspect the MultiHance vial visually for particulate matter and discoloration prior to administration.
 Do not use the solution if it is discolored or particulate matter is present.
 Draw MultiHance into a syringe and inject using sterile technique.

 Do not mix intravenous medications or parenteral nutrition solutions with MultiHance.
 Do not administer other medications in the same intravenous line with MultiHance.